csci479/csci479.github.io/docs/syllabus.md

 ### Individual Responsibilities
 - **Attendance and Participation:** CSCI 479 is a project course.
 While we will have three meetings per week at the specified hours, we will not have regular lectures.
 Instead we will discuss various issues and explore technologies needed to complete the product as a class or as a project team. _Attendance and participation in all meetings are critical._

-- **Course Reflections:** Each student is asked to respond to weekly prompts in a shared Google Drive folder.
-The intended reader of the journals is your instructor.
-The expected length is approximately one page, single-spaced, size 12 font (including section headers).
+- **Individual writing and reflection:** Each student is asked to respond to weekly prompts in a shared Google Drive folder.
+The intended reader of this submissions is your instructor.
+The expected length is approximately one page.
+A template is provided for you via Google Classroom.

 - **Final Reflection of Bucknell education experience:** Because CSCI 479 is designed to be a culminating experience for students, each student is required to write an individual paper to reflect on their Bucknell education.
 Contents should include, but not limited to, your experiences as a student at Bucknell, your computer science education, your general education, and your extra-curriculum activities that help you grow intellectually.
-General length of the paper should be 2,000 to 2,500 words.
+General length of the paper should be approximately 2,500 words.

 ### Group Responsibilities